Jelly-RDF/pyjelly/docs/overview.md

 * Full support for reading and writing Jelly-encoded RDF data
 * Seamless integration with [RDFLib](https://rdflib.readthedocs.io/) (*"works just like Turtle"*)
+* Standalone generic API with no third-party dependencies
 * Support for all Jelly stream types
 * Tools for working with delimited and non-delimited Jelly streams
 * Fine-grained control over serialization options, compression, and framing